 Work with an experience focused company

 The price for this option will vary depending on the budget you tell them, but the experience you have will be completely different than what you read about online.
 We’ve also found that some trips were cheaper going through an agency than doing it ourselves.
 This is because the agency typically receives a much better discount than you could and passes some of the savings to you.

 One reason your experience will be different than what you read about online is because companies like HL Adventure have scouts that are constantly searching the country for new locations and experiences.
 Since Iceland’s landscape can change often, there are many opportunities to come across new experiences.
 For example, we visited a small ice cave and glacial waterfall with nobody else around.
 It took a bit to get out there but was an experience I’ll always remember.
 It’s possible that in a few years the ice cave will be gone due to the current melting rate so experiencing something like that before it’s too late was pretty memorable.
-Another example are thermal pools that even most locals don’t know about.
-If you want to explore this option I’d recommend getting in touch with Travel 6 Degrees.

 Stay at luxury hotels

 When we think about Iceland, luxury hotels don’t immediately come to mind.
 Until recently, there weren’t many options but as tourism continues to boom, luxury options continue to increase.
 One of the nights we were fortunate enough to stay at a luxury farm.
 I’ve stayed in a lot of hotels around the world and this was one of my favorite experiences.
 The room was stunning, but what I liked the most was that it still felt like I was in Iceland.
 This will definitely be one of the most expensive options when exploring Iceland, but if luxury travel is your thing then I’d highly recommend checking out the boutique farm hotel, Skalakot.
 They currently do not have a website, but if you’re looking for additional information you can email email@example.com.
 Below is a 360 picture of the room.